IntersectMBO/plutus/doc/read-the-docs-site/README.md

 Run `nix develop` to enter a development shell with `sphinx-build` and `sphinx-auotbuild`.

-The following commands are also avaialble:
+The following commands are also available:

 - `autobuild-docs`
   Start a development server with live reload on `http://localhost:8000`
 - `build-docs`
-  Build the docs locally to `_build/index.html`
+  Build the docs locally in `_build/index.html`
 - `serve-docs`
   Build the full site with nix (including Haddock) and serve it on `http://localhost:8002`